Somatic Hypnotherapy F.A.Q. and Answers

 24. What areas can Somatic Hypnotherapy be helpful in?

-Somatic Hypnotherapy may help you with addressing a wide range of personal, well-being, and health issues, such as:
+Somatic Hypnotherapy can help you address a wide range of personal, wellness, emotional, behavioral, and somatic issues, such as:

-25. When will I feel the results of the Somatic Hypnotherapy session?
+26. When will I start feeling the results of the Somatic Hypnotherapy session?

-There are many factors at work here.
-First, and foremost, there’s your motivation level and commitment.
-If you’re “trying” to quit a bad habit or an addiction because your partner has put you up to it, you’re not all that motivated yourself.
-There’s no such thing as “trying to quit.”
-You’re either ready to experience the change or you’re not.
-The same is true with just about anything.
-With Somatic Hypnotherapy, not only will you be able to solve several interrelated problems during the same therapy session, but you will assess your good results on the spot, throughout, and mainly at the end of your session.
-Good results appear immediately, similar to the surgical repair of a major trauma, or anti-venom treatment of a snake bite.
-Yet, hypnotherapy is not a panacea nor a magic pill.
+There are many factors at play.
+First and foremost, there is your motivation level and genuine commitment.
+If you are "trying" to quit a bad habit or an addiction because your partner put you up to it, your own motivation may be insufficient.
+There is no such thing as half-heartedly trying to change — you are either ready to experience the change or you are not.
+With Somatic Hypnotherapy, good results appear immediately — similar to the surgical repair of a major trauma, or the antivenom treatment of a snakebite.
+Yet hypnotherapy is not a panacea, and results depend in large part on the depth of your readiness and willingness to allow change.

-Of course, it varies from city to city and from professional to professional.
-The average seems to be somewhere between $75 and $260 per session, with sessions commonly being between an hour and an hour and a half long.
-Some hypnotherapists offer programs at a single price for different specific problems they deal with, and prices range from a few hundred to thousands of dollars per program.
-Somatic Hypnotherapy sessions are billed at a variable rate based on the complexity of the issues to be treated.
-Fees are 160$ for the first session and 120$ for each eventual follow-up session.
-Allow 2 - 3 hours for the session, although the session itself should last no longer than 60 - 90 minutes.
+Fees vary from city to city and from practitioner to practitioner.
+The average seems to be somewhere between $75 and $260 per session, with sessions commonly lasting between one and one and a half hours.
+Some hypnotherapists offer programs at a single fixed price for specific issues, with prices ranging from a few hundred to several thousand dollars per program.
+Somatic Hypnotherapy sessions are billed at a variable rate based on the complexity of the issues to be addressed.
+Fees are $160 for the first session and $120 for each follow-up session if needed.
+Please allow 2 to 3 hours for the first appointment, although the session itself should last no longer than 60 to 90 minutes.

-You will remember everything that is said, however, if you are used to the experience or find yourself drifting off into other thoughts you can allow your focus and attention to wander off and remember very little.
-Remembering the experience is entirely an individual thing, but the bottom line is if you stay focused and want to remember you will.
+You will remember everything that is said.
+However, if you are accustomed to the experience or find yourself drifting into other thoughts, you may allow your focus to wander and remember very little.
+How much you recall is entirely individual — but the bottom line is this: if you stay focused and want to remember, you will.

 The "No Results - No Pay" principle guarantees my integrity and applies to all my therapies.**